 Charter Central Podcast

-This year, we completed the second season of the Charter Central Podcast.
 The podcast provides a unique platform to communicate monthly insights into topics important to charter public schools from experts in their fields.
 Each month a special guest joins us to discuss their work and perspectives on education.

 Central Michigan University became Michigan’s first charter public school authorizer—and the nation’s first university authorizer—in 1994.

 Our decades of visionary leadership have brought us recognition as a change agent, thought leader, and catalyst for educational innovation.
 We use our research-driven insights to enrich the work of educators, schools, authorizers, and policymakers alike for the benefit of all.